 Because of the size comparison of bikes and motorcycles to standard-sized passenger vehicles and trucks, the resulting injuries can be catastrophic.
 A personal injury attorney in your state can help you or your loved ones through the claims process.

-If you or a loved one have been injured in a car accident caused by the poorly maintained roadways controlled by a government agency, know that there are options available for your recovery.
+IPatrick Regan and Chris Regan Personal Injury Lawyersf you or a loved one have been injured in a car accident caused by poorly maintained roadways controlled by a government agency, know that there are options available for your recovery.

-With 100 years of combined experience as personal injury lawyers in MD, VA, and DC, the compassionate attorneys at Regan Zambri Long have the resources, experience, skills, and winning record to secure the compensation you and your family deserve to move forward from preventable events.
+With 100 years of combined experience, the Washington, DC personal injury lawyers at Regan Zambri Long have the resources, experience, skills, and winning record to secure the compensation you and your family deserve to move forward from preventable events.

 We have recovered millions of dollars in compensation for car accident victims in the Washington metropolitan area and can do the same for you.